 A logistics analyst is a numbers person, who oversees and tracks delivery times and routes using invoices and delivery route activity.
 This career also requires at least a bachelor’s degree.
 Unlike a logistician who is tasked with getting goods to market in the most efficient way, a logistics analyst examines the numbers to ascertain whether this is happening.

-According to the BLS, a logistics analyst can expect to make an average annual salary of $82,360, with the number of analyst jobs to increase by around 25 percent between 2020 and 2030.
+According to O*NET, a logistics analyst can expect to make an average annual salary of $79,400, with the number of analyst jobs to increase by around 9 percent between 2022 and 2032.

 6. Transportation Manager